-Jenson loves all things rainbow and sparkly and glittery, so a rainbow cake seemed like the perfect choice for him.
+My youngest, Jenson, loves all things rainbow and sparkly and glittery, so a rainbow cake seemed like the perfect choice for him.
 This is by no means a complicated cake to make.
 In fact the decoration is very simple, and yet it looks very effective I feel.

 Jenson was so chuffed with this cake, that he made (with my help) and decorated his own version for the school summer fete’s bake off back in June